Kev-Jung/PayFabric-Fork/PayFabric/Sections/Transactions.md

 Referenced Transaction(s): Capture (Ship), Void or Refund (Credit)
 ---------------------------------------------------------

-Referenced transaction uses the original transaction Key as the referenced factor to subsequently process a new transaction.
-There’re 3 types of referenced transactions: Void, Capture (Ship) and Refund (Credit).
-They all use the transaction Key from the original transaction to process the new transaction.
+Referenced transaction use the original Transaction Key as the `ReferenceKey` to subsequently process a new transaction.
+There are 3 types of referenced transactions: Void, Capture (Ship) and Refund (Credit).
+They all use the `TrxKey` from the original transaction to process the new transaction.

-When specifying an amount capture or refund, note that over-capture and refunding higher amount than the original transaction is not allowed.
+When specifying an amount to capture or refund, note that over-capture and refunding a higher amount than the original transaction is not allowed.

 #### Capture (Ship)

-* `GET /payment/api/reference/{TransactionKey}?trxtype=Capture` will attempt to execute and finalize (capture) an authorization transaction, also known as Book transactions.
+* `GET /payment/api/reference/{TransactionKey}?trxtype=Capture` will attempt to execute and finalize (capture) an authorization transaction, also known as a Book transaction.
-* `POST /payment/api/transaction/process` will attempt to execute and finalize (capture) a pre-authorized transaction with specific amount, if `Amount` is not provided in request body, it will capture with authorized amount. if `Amount` is provoided in request body, it could be able to capture an authorization transaction multiple times, which depends on what gateway been used.
+* `POST /payment/api/transaction/process` will attempt to execute and finalize (capture) a pre-authorized transaction with a specific amount.
+If `Amount` is not provided in the request body, it will capture with the full authorized amount.
+If `Amount` is provided in request body, it is possible to capture an authorized transaction multiple times depending on what gateway is used.
 (Note: Following gateways support multiple captures: EVO PayFabric, Authorize.Net, USAePay & Payeezy (aka First Data GGE4).)

 ###### Request
 <pre>